natenault/fullstack-jscms/README.md

 ## Usage

-> Add, update, and delete posts in Markdown with a live preview of the post content.
+> Add, update, and delete notes in Markdown with a live preview of the note content.

 ## Requirements